anthogr45/ReadMePro/README.md

 ## Credits

 - Lecturer Gurneesh Singh for teaching us the module.
-- Tutor Dru Sanchez for guiding me on API matters.
+- Tutor Dru Sanchez for guiding me on the subject matters.
 - Ask BCS collegues - Shane and Andreas for their support

 ## Features Links